 The following day, I ventured down to the John F. Kennedy Presidential Library in the Columbia Point section of Boston.
 I checked in the research section of the library for President Kennedy’s phone records covering the last six months of his life; I soon discovered that Goldwater and Kennedy had been in touch with each other a number of times in the fall of 1963.
 I then contacted former Senator Goldwater’s office in Arizona, hoping to speak to one of his senior aides.
 His secretary informed me that the Senator would be glad to speak briefly with me later that week.

 As I prepared for my telephone interview with Barry Goldwater, I discovered in researching the topic that JFK regularly contacted his former Senate colleagues for political and companionable reasons.
-A leader who was innately attracted to personal loyalty, inherent intelligence, and roguish charm; John Kennedy had long considered Barry Goldwater an unfailing friend.
-Despite their obvious differences in both philosophy and style. the two politicians shared a great love for their nation’s history and its democratic traditions.
+A leader who was innately attracted to personal loyalty, inherent intelligence, and roguish charm; John Kennedy had long considered Barry Goldwater a kindred spirit.
+Despite their obvious differences in both philosophy and style, the two politicians shared a great love for their nation’s history and its democratic traditions.

 When the appointed time came for me to speak to Senator Goldwater, I was ladened with apprehension.
 Goldwater’s uncommon grace immediately put me at ease.
 “Jack and I came to the Senate in 1952,” he commented.
 “We served on the Labor and Public Welfare Committee and became good friends.
 Ultimately, we were colleagues for eight years in the Senate before he became our president.
 I enjoyed Jack Kennedy’s humor, his intelligence, and his obvious love for our country.”

 Senator Goldwater explained to me that “when it became clear that both of us would become the nominees of our respective parties in the fall of 1963, the two of us began informally discussing a proposed series of debates.
 We had the idea of traveling around the country with the idea of actively participating in some good old-fashioned debating.”